drivendataorg/zamba/docs/docs/configurations.md

 #### `filepaths (FilePath, optional)`

-Path to a csv containing a `filepath` column with videos for classification.
+Path to a csv containing a `filepath` column with paths to the videos that should be classified.

 #### `checkpoint (Path or str, optional)`

 Path to a model checkpoint to load and use for inference.
+If you train your own custom models, this is how you can pass those models to zamba when you want to predict on new videos.
 The default is `None`, which will load the pretrained checkpoint if the model specified by `model_name`.

 #### `model_name (time_distributed|slowfast|european, optional)`